 - Mention pre-requisites when applicable

 - Do not write composite steps.
-For example: If the scenario requires user to save a document from Microsoft word, then it should be written as, ‘Open the File menu and click on save option’.
+For example: If the scenario requires a user to save a document from Microsoft Word, then it should be written as, ‘Open the File menu and click on save option’.